 🇫🇷 Further France 🇫🇷

-Flaine is well known for having an unusual ski resort aesthetic, and it hosts some fabulous sculptures by well known artists, like Picasso and Jean Dubuffet!
+Flaine is well known for having an unusual ski resort aesthetic (for the area), and it hosts some fabulous sculptures and architecture by well known artists, like Picasso and Jean Dubuffet, Breuer and Vasarely.
 Read more about 🖼 Flaine’s quirky art scene here.
 And now you can enjoy the 🎨 art in Flaine by following a new jeu de piste called City Game (see here).

 Parcours d’Art Contemporain du Giffre – sentier « ART et NATURE » (Vallée du Giffre)